greeyk/Selenium-Bot-Molehill-Empire/README.md

-# A web game Molehill Imperium automated with Selenium
+# A web game Molehill Empire(Zielone Imperium) automated with Selenium

 Simple bot that helps the player to plant, water, harvest and sell plants.
 It has a UI in which you choose the plants to be planted.
 Automatically relogs when the player is logged out.